tencent cloud

 On the Function Code tab, follow the steps below to initiate a simulated request based on the test template.
 In this way, you can try out the CRUD features of the todo application.

-In the Creating function step, you can also modify the function template based on your business needs.
-On the Select Template page, click Learn More in the top-right corner of the template card.
-On the pop-up page, click Download Template Function to get the template function source code.
+In the Creating a function step, you can also modify the function template based on your business needs.
+On the Create page, click Learn more in the upper-right corner of the selected template card.
+On the pop-up page, click Download Template Function to get the source code of the template function.

 You can migrate a native Spring Boot project to an HTTP-triggered function as follows:

-• Make sure that the Spring listening port is 9000 (specified listening port of the SCF HTTP-triggered function).
+Make sure that the Spring listening port is 9000 (the specified listening port of the SCF HTTP-triggered function).

 gradle build